 The US$500 in total credits on this card help to offset the US$450 annual fee; on top of that, you also get an annual free weekend night certificate, instant Hilton Diamond status, and unlimited Priority Pass access, so this is very much an excellent card to apply for and keep forever.

-The Hilton Honors Business Card is currently offering 150,000 Hilton Honors points and a US$150 statement credit upon spending US$2,000 in the first three months.
+The Hilton Honors Business Card is currently offering 130,000 Hilton Honors points upon spending US$2,000 in the first three months, plus a one-time $100 statement credit at Hilton properties in the first 12 months.

 Getting this card is a great idea for newcomers to the US credit card scene, since as a business card it doesn’t count towards Chase’s “5/24 rule” in the future.